rajaryanece/AI-opencv-virtual-painter/README.md

 # AI-opencv-virtual-painter
-a virtual paint that performs drawing operations on your hand gestures
+a virtual paint that performs drawing operations on your hand gestures.

-# code-
-[here]